jobint001/Feedback_analysis/Report.md

 - The boxplot for content quality across different resource persons indicates high median ratings, suggesting overall positive feedback.
 -  There are no outliers, and the interquartile range is narrow for all, which means the ratings were consistently high across participants.

+ ## Effectiveness:

+- The effectiveness of the sessions seems to be rated highly as well, with few outliers indicating occasional deviations from otherwise high ratings.
+- Mrs. Veena A Kumar and Mrs. Gayathri J L have outliers on the lower end, which might suggest specific sessions where the effectiveness was rated lower than usual.

+## Expertise:

+- Similar to effectiveness, expertise ratings are high with few outliers.
+- The outliers for Mrs. Veena A Kumar and Mrs. Gayathri J L again suggest that there were certain sessions where the perceived expertise of the resource person was not up to the participants' expectations.

+## Relevance:

+The relevance of the session content shows no outliers and high median values, indicating that the participants found the sessions to be generally applicable to real-world scenarios.